 - Using a hand or stand mixer, blend together the softened cream cheese and marshmallow fluff.

-- Mix in pineapple, coconut, chopped pecans and carrot cake cake mix.
+- Mix in pineapple, coconut, chopped pecans, and carrot cake mix.

 - Allow to chill at least one hour.